 The Housing Scholarship was created to serve students from low-income families who need assistance with housing.
 Qualifications include a 2.0 minimum GPA, be enrolled in at least 6 credit hours with at least 3 of those credit hours on the Auraria or Lowry Campus, provide a letter of need, provide a copy of rental paperwork from housing management, apartment or homeowner, or letter from Housing Organization (shelter, transitional housing program) and demonstrate financial need by submitting the Free Application for Federal Student Aid (FAFSA).
 We encourage any students who are interested to read more about our scholarship program and apply.

 We believe that affordable child care is something every parent should have access to.
-Our Child Care Scholarship Program offers monthly stipends over one semester for students to put towards child care.
+Our Child Care Scholarship Program offers monthly stipends over one semester for students to use towards child care.
 Recipients are selected on a needs basis with priority given to those already receiving Colorado Child Care Assistance (CCCAP).
-Selected participants will be asked to participate in monthly meetups with one of our Human Services staff.
+Selected participants will be asked to participate in monthly chats with one of our Human Services staff.
 We encourage any students who are interested to read more about our scholarship program and apply.

 Are you having a hard time paying your rent?
 Do you need emergency shelter?
 Are you looking for affordable housing options?
 Our team is here to help.
 Our peer mentors specialize in helping you find the best option for you based on your needs, preferences, and finances.
 Our housing referral services are always free.